A critical moment to centre housing for inclusive and resilient cities

 This was the clear message issued in July 2025 by Anar Guliyev, on behalf of the Republic of Azerbaijan, during the High-Level Dialogue on Adequate Housing for All at the United Nations Headquarters in New York.
 Beneath this seemingly simple phrase lies a myriad of complex and interlocking pathways that can either shape a collective and just response to achieve this human right or leave us in the realms of discourse and aspiration.
 In today's strained geopolitical context, ensuring we can act with rigorous knowledge to underpin the necessary political will is more critical than ever.

 The WUF13 takes place at a time of great urgency.
 Since the forum's last edition in Cairo two years ago, multiple global crises have accelerated, with profoundly urban consequences.
-Wars have created mass destruction of housing and civilian infrastructure in Gaza, Lebanon, Myanmar, Sudan and Ukraine, and other regions, at unprecedented scales.
-In Gaza, 92% of homes have been destroyed or severely damaged, resulting in the emergent framework of "urbicide” to analyse the systematic erasure of the built environment and the social life it sustains as a key tool of settler-colonial governance.
-The ongoing USA-Israel aggression of Iran and Lebanon has plunged the world into an acute, global energy crisis.
-Whether it is blue collar workers at the petrol station in car-centric American suburbs, Keke Napep drivers in Nigerian informal settlements, or migrant workers in the kitchens of South Asian mega-cities, it is the poorest and most vulnerable among us that are the first to suffer.
+Wars are destroying housing and civilian infrastructure in Gaza, Lebanon, Myanmar, Sudan and Ukraine, and other regions, at unprecedented scales [1].
+In Gaza, 92% of homes have been destroyed or severely damaged [2], resulting in the emergent framework of "urbicide” to analyse the systematic erasure of the built environment and the social life it sustains as a key tool of settler-colonial governance [3].
+The ongoing escalation and regionalisation of conflict in the Middle East has plunged the world into an acute, global energy crisis.
+Whether it is Keke Napep drivers in Nigerian informal settlements, migrant workers in the kitchens of South Asian mega-cities, or blue-collar workers at the petrol station in American suburbs, it is the poorest and most vulnerable who are the first to suffer.

-Across the world, overlapping socio-economic, and environmental crises have simultaneously found expression in waves of youth‑led protests.
-From movements in Nepal demanding political accountability, to demonstrations in Indonesia, Kenya, Mexico, or Spain sparked by economic pressure, housing unaffordability, climate stress, and inequality, our cities’ streets are signaling a shared global reckoning, driven by rising living costs, shrinking opportunity, worsening climate impacts, and a sense that institutions are moving too slowly.
+Across the world, overlapping social, economic, and environmental crises have simultaneously found expression in waves of youth led protests.
+From movements in Nepal demanding political accountability [4], to demonstrations in Indonesia [5], Kenya [6], Mexico [7] or Spain [8] sparked by economic pressure, housing unaffordability, climate stress, and inequality, our cities’ streets are signaling a shared global reckoning, driven by rising living costs, shrinking opportunity, worsening climate impacts, and a sense that institutions are moving too slowly.

 Meanwhile, cities continue to be on the frontlines of climate disasters.
-Climate impacts are felt disproportionately in urban communities, with the most economically and socially marginalised, especially the approximately 1 billion people living in informal settlements, feeling the largest effects.
-Many informal settlements are ill-prepared for climate change, facing particularly high risks of floods and landslides due to poor-quality buildings and a lack of infrastructure to prevent flooding, withstand heavy storms, and cope with heat waves.
+Climate impacts are felt disproportionately in urban communities, with the most economically and socially marginalised, especially the more than 1 billion people [9] living in informal settlements, feeling the largest effects.
+Many informal settlements are ill-prepared for climate change, facing particularly high risks of floods and landslides due to poor-quality buildings and a lack of infrastructure to prevent flooding, withstand heavy storms, and cope with heat waves [10].

-In 2025, wildfires in Los Angeles resulted in the destruction of close to 15 000 homes, with property damages estimated between $28.0 billion and $53.8 billion.
-In Mozambique, floods affecting Southern Africa in 2025 resulted in loss of life, destruction of over 70,000 homes, damage to health facilities and schools, and large-scale disruption of roads.
+In 2025, floods affecting Southern Africa in 2025 resulted in loss of life, destruction of over 70,000 homes, damage to health facilities and schools, and large-scale disruption to roads in Mozambique.
+Wildfires in Los Angeles resulted in the destruction of close to 15 000 homes, with property damages estimated between $28.0 billion and $53.8 billion [11].
 Extreme weather events also led to intensive flooding and disruption to city life worldwide, from Morocco to Indonesia.
-Heat is a constant threat, with recent analysis examining how 1.5°C and 3°C of global warming could reshape life in roughly 1,000 of the world’s largest cities predicting more frequent and prolonged heat waves, surging energy demand for cooling, and expanded enabling conditions for the spread of insect‑borne diseases.
+Heat is a constant threat, with recent analysis examining how 1.5°C and 3°C of global warming could reshape life in roughly 1,000 of the world’s largest cities through more frequent and prolonged heat waves, surging energy demand for cooling, and expanded conditions in which insect-borne diseases are spread [12].

 Living through an inherently urban century

-The WUF13 lays at the starting line of a particularly important chain of international events with high urban relevance.
+The WUF13 takes place at the starting line of a particularly important chain of international events with high urban relevance [15].
 Innnovate4Cities will take place in June in Nairobi, linking scientific insight, innovation, and implementation at the city level, and providing a space to review the forthcoming IPCC Special Report on Cities.
 This will be followed by the High-Level Political Forum on Sustainable Development (HLPF) New York in July, taking stock of progress notably towards SDG 11 and identifying solutions that could accelerate progress toward the goal of making cities and human settlements inclusive, safe, resilient and sustainable by 2030.
 This year also marks a rare and consequential moment for global environmental action, as all three Rio Conventions, tackling the interconnected crises of climate change, biodiversity loss, and land degradation, will convene their COPs between August and November.
-The climate talks (COP31) in Antalya, Türkiye, the biodiversity summit (COP17) in Yerevan, Armenia, and the desertification COP (COP17) in Ulaanbaatar, Mongolia, come at a time when implementation is the central challenge.
+The climate talks in Antalya, Türkiye (COP31), the biodiversity summit (COP17) in Yerevan, Armenia, and the desertification COP in Ulaanbaatar, Mongolia (COP17), come at a time when implementation is the central challenge.

 Working together towards a just and resilient future